Self-archiving

 Most publishers allow the final version of a peer-reviewed manuscript submitted to the publisher (final draft, post print, AAM) to be deposited in the organisation's repository.

-Always check the relevant policy in Sherpa Romeo or from the publisher.
+Always check the relevant policy in Open Policy Finder or from the publisher.
 Alternatively, the library can handle the archiving and review the policies on your behalf.
 In this case, please send your file to our service address or contact us at openaccess-info@helsinki.fi.

 According to the University’s principles of open publishing: